carpentries/lessondev-trainer-training/episodes/operations.md

   and how all of these things fit together?
 - What questions do you have about how Collaborative Lesson Development Training will be administered?
 - How confident are you feeling about teaching the training for the first time?
+What support do you need to feel confident in teaching the training?

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::